AdiHasurkar/Stochastic-Optimization/README.md

 ## Purpose

-The purpose of this repository is to learn the basics of contemporary stochastic optimization methods in R.
+The purpose of this repository is to learn the *basics* of contemporary stochastic optimization methods in R.
 Several of these stochastic optimization approaches were developed to train convolutional neural networks and are highly used in deep learning.
 Instead of using a package for stochastic optimization (for example - sgd(), gradDescent(),etc) , I have created functions of these algorithms in order to understand working of the algorithms step by step.
-Inference for linear regression coefficients via stochastic optimization has been conducted for three different datasets.
+Inference for linear regression coefficients via stochastic optimization has been conducted for *two* different datasets.

 ## Algorithms studied
 Gradient Descent (GD) is the starting point for stochastic optimization.